Condition of release

 - medical transport

 - modifications necessary for the family home or motor vehicle due to severe disability; and

 Funds may also be released on compassionate grounds to prevent foreclosure of a mortgage or exercise of a power of sale over the member's principal place of residence; or to pay for expenses associated with a dependant's death, funeral or burial.

 In all cases in which early release of superannuation is sought on compassionate grounds, the member must satisfy the regulator that they do not have the financial capacity to meet the relevant expense (SIS Regulations 6.19A(2)(b)).

-Responsibility for administration of the early release of superannuation on compassionate grounds has changed over time.
+Responsibility for the administration of the early release of superannuation on compassionate grounds has changed over time.
 It was initially the responsibility of the Insurance and Superannuation Commission.
-It passed to the Australian Prudential Authority (APRA) when this body was created from the Insurance and Superannuation Commission in 1998.
+It passed to the Australian Prudential Authority (APRA) when this body was created by the Insurance and Superannuation Commission in 1998.
 It was then transferred to the Department of Human Services (DHS) in 2011.
 The Government recently transferred responsibility for administering early release on compassionate grounds from DHS to the Australian Taxation Office.
-Thee new arrangements commenced in 2018.
+The new arrangements commenced in 2018.

 Regulation 6.19A(3) describes the medical treatment that is covered.
-It is medical treatment which has been certified by two medical practitioners (at least one of whom must be a specialist) as medical treatment which:
+It is medical treatment that has been certified by two medical practitioners (at least one of whom must be a specialist) as medical treatment which:

-a. is necessary to treat a life threatening illness or injury; or alleviate acute or chronic pain; or alleviate an acute or chronic mental disturbance; and
+a. is necessary to treat a life-threatening illness or injury, or alleviate acute or chronic pain, or alleviate an acute or chronic mental disturbance; and

 b. is not readily available to the member or their dependant through the public health system.